eddzio/Framer.js-with-instant-preview/README.md

 5. Once you are in the Framer folder, write gulp and press enter
 6. A Chrome tab should open and display the Framer logo
 7. To modify the file, open Project/app.coffee
+8. You're ready to go!

+The Chrome preview updates automatically every time you save the file.

+Happy prototyping :)